Cardinals vs. Diamondbacks Player Props Betting Odds

 Goldschmidt Stats

-- Goldschmidt brings a two-game streak with at least one hit into this matchup.
-In his last five games he is batting .286 with a home run, three walks and four RBI.
+- Goldschmidt takes a three-game streak with at least one hit into this matchup.
+In his last five games he is hitting .300 with a home run, four walks and four RBI.

 Goldschmidt Recent Games